This article is part of the series

 Go deep on this, and adopt true generosity as a core practice.
 It will change your life, and your relationships.

 When we think of giving, most of us think of giving things, or money, but...

 Some people love getting things, or being taken to lunch.
-But others would prefer a kind word or a compliment.
+Others prefer a compliment, a clean kitchen, or a hug.

 In his book The 5 Love Languages, author Gary Chapman describes 5 key ways in which humans experience the feeling of love.

 - Words of Affirmation.
 Someone says something nice to you, about you, or gives you a verbal or written compliment.